digipost/signering-docs/source/adressering-av-undertegner.rst

 2. By national identity number

 ..
 WARNING::
-    How you address a signer affects the :ref:`content and appearance of the signer's signature <identify-signers>`.
+    How you choose to address the signer(s) affects the :ref:`content and appearance of the signature(s) in the resulting signed document <identify-signers>`.

 1. Addressing signers by e-mail / SMS
 ===============================